-What's New in Social Media for March 2013
+What's New in Social Media for March 2013by system

 While Facebook's latest News Feed redesign made headlines around the world earlier this month they're not the only major social media platform to recently make alterations to their user interface.

 Over the past few weeks, Facebook, along with YouTube, and Google+, have each announced significant updates to their user profiles and functionality; some which will require action on your part to bring your accounts up to speed.

 Below is a summary of the updates, by platform.
 To view the complete update announcement, just click the name of the social network.

 In an effort to clean up the News Feed, Facebook is rolling out a redesigned layout that completely overhauls the existing jumble of texts, links, images, and video.